Lighter-swift/Examples/README.md

 - [NorthwindWebAPI](Sources/NorthwindWebAPI/) (A server side Swift example exposing the DB as a JSON API endpoint, and providing a few pretty HTML pages showing data contained.)
+- [NorthwindSwiftUI](Sources/NorthwindSwiftUI/) (A SwiftUI example that lets one browse the Northwind database.)

 ### Dependencies